Transformational Nutrition Break Down: Psychology (Part 2)

 Now that you’re familiar with the Science of Nutrition and how that ties into the complete Transformation Nutrition Model, let’s talk about the psyche!

-While this may have worked at one time, focusing solely on science to create a health coaching plan leaves you with an incomplete plan.
+While this may have worked at one time, focusing solely on science to create a coaching plan leaves you with an incomplete plan.

 You see, while science is an essential component, science without psychology and spirituality holds your clients back from truly healing and creating new, long term habits.